Rectaflex: Worlds first PP SLR:

 1955: Company sold and moved to Lichtenstein.
 Prototype series 40000 till 1958, some 200

-optical companies qued up to produce for them, like Angenieux, Berthiot, Royer, Schneider, Kilfitt, Carl Zeiss Jena, Dallmeyer, Old Delft.
+up to produce for them, like Angenieux, Berthiot, Royer, Schneider, Kilfitt, Carl Zeiss Jena, Dallmeyer, Old Delft.
+Rectaflex then rebuilt them to fit their own mount.

 A sketch of the final Rectaflex construction.

-all of them returned.
+and a major part of them returned.
 The A 1000 series numbered more than 1000, thus having serial numbers up to 2127, as the last known.
-The ones kept in the factory were rebuilt into later versions, many of them to the less expensive Junior model a couple of years later.
+The ones kept in the factory were rebuilt into later versions, most of them to the less expensive Junior model a couple

 Here are the pictures: